 Like us on Facebook

 The Arizona Matsuri is an annual festival which celebrates Japanese culture and heritage, traditional and modern.
-The two-day event held at Heritage & Science Park in downtown Phoenix features the sights and sounds of Japan, art, crafts, music, dance and much more.
+The two-day event will be held at Steele Indian School Park in central Phoenix and features the sights and sounds of Japan, art, crafts, music, dance and much more.
 The family friendly Matsuri is free to all.
 Japanese food and goods from over 60 vendors are available for purchase and the beer and sake garden is a great place to relax.
-The Arizona Matsuri was first held in 1984 and will be celebrating its 35th anniversary in February 2019.
+The Arizona Matsuri was first held in 1984 and will be celebrating its 36th anniversary in February 2020 at our new location.